-These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accountings Standards Board ("IASB").
-The significant accounting policies followed in the preparation of these financial statements are presented in Note 3 and have been consistently applied in each of the years presented, except as it relates to the adoption of IFRS 9, Financial Instruments, on January 1, 2018 as disclosed in note 3(p).
+These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+The significant accounting policies followed in the preparation of these financial statements are presented in Note 3 and have been consistently applied in each of the years presented, except as it relates to the adoption of IFRS 16, Leases, on January 1, 2019 as disclosed in Note 4.